wdhowe/telegrambot-lib/README.md

 (def mybot (tbot/create))
 ```

-#### Create a bot - with a token argument
+#### Create a bot - with a token parameter

-This method requires passing the token as an argument at creation time.
+This method requires passing the token as a parameter at creation time.

 ```clojure
 (def mybot (tbot/create my-token))